 - No

-Key Inclusion Criteria: * BMI ≥35 kilograms per square meter (kg/m\^2). * History of at least 1 self-reported unsuccessful effort to lose weight with diet and exercise within the prior 6 months.
-Key Exclusion Criteria: * Current diagnosis or history of diabetes mellitus. * Started medications within 3 months prior to Screening that may cause significant weight gain, including, but not limited to, tricyclic antidepressants, atypical antipsychotics, and mood stabilizers. * Unstable weight defined as self-reported change in body weight exceeding 5% within the 3 months prior to Screening. * Fam…
+Key Inclusion Criteria: * BMI ≥35 kilograms per square meter (kg/m\^2). * History of being unresponsive to at least 1 self-reported effort to lose weight with diet and/or exercise in the last 6 months.
+Key Exclusion Criteria: * Current diagnosis or history of diabetes mellitus. * Started medications within 3 months prior to Screening that may cause significant weight change, including, but not limited to, tricyclic antidepressants, atypical antipsychotics, mood stabilizers, and phentermine. * Unstable weight defined as self-reported change in body weight exceeding 5% within the 3 months pri…